phenax/plasmajs/README.md

 - Props
   - dir (string)         - The name of the static content folder to host
   - hasPrefix (boolean)  - If set to false, will route it as http://example.com/file instead of http://example.com/public/file
+  - compress (boolean)   - If true, will enable gzip compression on all static content if the client supports it

 <br />